MarkPearlCoZa/Blog_General/_posts/2017-03-09-Marcus-Blakenship-Notes.md

 Learning to give timely, specific feedback well is a key skill of being a great tech leader.
 Are you seeing the benefits of it?

+# When you see something amiss, don't pretend it didn't happen.

+* Maybe a developer isn't following the process.
+* Maybe your boss is micro-managing your team.
+* Maybe someone is coming late to every meeting.
+* Maybe someone isn't paying close attention to code reviews.

+Pretending it didn't happen won't fix the problem.
+It will, in fact, send the message that either you approve of the behavior or blind to it.
+Instead, have a conversation.
+Say something.
+Pull them aside and seek to understand the situation.
+Directly give someone correction that "What I just saw isn't okay here."